Remove Properties and Personal Information: A Misleading Feature!

 It's possible for software developers to extend the supported file formats and metadata formats of the Remove Properties and Personal Information feature.
 Notably, if Microsoft Office® 2007 or above is installed on the computer, this feature can also remove some properties from Microsoft Office® 2007-2021 files, (Word, Excel, and PowerPoint files with four letter extension - DOCX, XLSX, and PPTX) as well as OpenDocument Text files.

-The following table summarizes the built-in support for the removal of properties by the Remove Properties and Personal Information feature in Windows 11, and the unsupported hidden data & metadata:
+The following table summarizes the built-in support for the removal of properties by the Remove Properties and Personal Information feature in Windows 11, and the unsupported hidden data & metadata for notable file formats:

 Supported File Formats Supported Metadata Unsupported Hidden Data & Metadata